 - GAT payments will be dispersed in 8 equal instalments beginning the 25th of the first month and thereafter on the 10th and 25th until the 10th of the month after students complete their GAT positions.
 Payment will always be 10 days in arrears.

-- Scholarship/award payments are dispersed in 4 equal instalments on the 25th of each actual month.
+- Scholarship/award payments are dispersed on the 25th of each month.

 - Funding is normally dispersed only in the Fall and Winter semesters but graduate students will also owe fees for Spring/Summer semester whether students are taking courses or not.
 Students should take these Spring/Summer fees into account when budgeting.

 - Remember: Awards which begin in the Spring/Summer semester (for returning students) will be counted in the student’s overall funding package for the next year; however, students will be paid according to the schedule set out in the terms of the award.

 For more information on the Graduate Student Payment Plan, please see the Registrar’s Fees & Finance web page.

 - Students may be eligible to pay their fees on a deferral basis rather than by the fee deadline each semester.